MinchinWeb/openttd-metalibrary/ReadMe.txt

     to download them at the same time.
 This also makes it very easy for me to provide updates.
 Manual installation can be accomplished by putting the
-    'MinchinWebs_MetaLibrary-2.tar' file you downloaded in the
+    'MinchinWebs_MetaLibrary-3.tar' file you downloaded in the
     '..\OpenTTD\ai\library'  folder.
 If you are manually installing, the libraries mentioned above need to be in the same folder.

 To make use of the library in your AIs, add the line:
-        import("util.MinchinWeb", "MetaLib", 2);
+        import("util.MinchinWeb", "MetaLib", 3);
     which will make the library available as the "MetaLib" class (or whatever you change that to).

--- Noteable Changes in Version 2 ----------------------------------------------
+-- Noteable Changes in Version 3 ----------------------------------------------
- * addition of the Ship Pathfinder, the Line Walker class, and Atlas class
- * added Marine class functions
- * added Constants, Station, and Industry classes fucntions to Extra.nut
- * some additions to the Array and Extra classes
- * RoadPathfinder.GetPath() will return the path as stored by the pathfinder
+ * ShipPathfinder.BuildBuoys() will update the internally stored path if existing buoys are (re-)used
- * DistanceShip() moved to Marine class
+ * ShipPathfinder can now selectively skip its preliminary WaterBody Check
+ * RoadPathfinder can now assign extra pathfinding costs to level crossings and drive thru road stations
+ * RoadPathfinder can now bridge over canals, rivers, and railroad tracks!
+       (thanks Zuu)

 -- Version History ------------------------------------------------------------
+Version 3 [2012-01-14]
+    Minor update; released to coincide with the release of WmDOT v8 Bug fixes and improvements to the Ship and Road Pathfinder Road Pathfinder can now bridge over canals, rivers, and railroads

 Version 2 [2012-01-11]
     Major update; released to coincide with the release of WmDOT v7 Added the Ship Pathfinder (v2), Line Walker (v1), and Atlas (v1) classes